Statewide government trunked radio systems in Australia: Australian Capital Territory Radio Network (TRN)

-The Australian Capital Territory Radio Network (commonly referred to as the TRN) is a trunked radio system operating in the Australian Capital Territory, Australia.
+The Australian Capital Territory Radio Network (commonly referred to as the TRN) is a trunked radio system operating in the Australian Capital Territory.
 The network was introduced in 2004, and provides 100% coverage of the ACT.
-The network is used by ACT Emergency Services Agencies (ESA) and other ACT Government agencies including ACTION buses, TAMS (Territory and Municipal Services), ACT Health and Roads ACT.
+The network is used by ACT Emergency Services Agencies (ESA) and other Government of the Australian Capital Territory agencies including ACTION, Transport Canberra & City Services, ACT Health and Roads ACT.

 The network is part of the NSW GRN, and is controlled and maintained as part of that network.
 It is managed separately by the ACT Government.

 New South Wales Public Safety Network (NSW PSN)

 Overview

-The New South Wales Public Safety Network (previously referred to as the New South Wales Government Radio Network or NSW GRN) is a trunked radio system operating in the state of New South Wales, Australia.
+The New South Wales Public Safety Network (previously referred to as the New South Wales Government Radio Network or NSW GRN) is a trunked radio system operating in the state of New South Wales.
 Established in 1993, the network was the first government trunked radio network in Australia and is one of the largest in the world.
 The NSW GRN covers more than 80% of New South Wales and approximately 96% of the urban population.
-The network is owned by the NSW Government through the NSW Telco Authority and the network's operations are managed under contract.
+The network is owned by the Government of New South Wales through the NSW Telco Authority and the network's operations are managed under contract.